 “I cried, I cried,” Windsor said of when the ruling came down.
 “Children born today will grow up in a world without DOMA,” she said.
 “And those same children who happen to be gay will be free to love and get married – as Thea and I did – but with the same federal benefits, protection and dignity as everyone else.”

-When I really did meet Edie Windsor face-to-face, I knew we were both thinking about LGBTQ+ youth — about their future to freely be themselves, to love and be loved, and their protections under the law.
+When I met Edie Windsor face-to-face, I knew we were both thinking about LGBTQ+ youth — about their future to freely be themselves, to love and be loved, and their protections under the law.
 It was the same night the Republican Administration announced its withdrawal of federal guidance that protected transgender and gender-nonconforming students in public schools from being discriminated against based on their gender identity.

 I watched the firecracker that was Edie Windsor jump to her feet applauding, and I felt her energy ignite the room.